r3dact3d/OCP4-Deploy/README.md

 - Provide Day 1 GitOps to setup cluster in uniform "fresh" status

 ## Architecture
+- Domain is registered in AWS with hosted zone
 - Review the install-config.yaml file
   - The default set in this repo is a 3 node cluster that combines Control Plane nodes with compute nodes, because $$$
+  - If you use outside of this project, you may also want to change the cluster name

 ## Workflow
 - To deploy OCP4.x